Why It Works

-Place whisk attachment and the bowl of the stand mixer in the freezer for 10 minutes.
+Place whisk attachment and the bowl of a stand mixer in the freezer for 10 minutes.
 Remove from freezer.
 Add cream, sugar, and vanilla extract and whip until soft peaks form.
 (Or make whipped cream using your favorite method.)

-Cover the inside of the loaf pan with plastic wrap.
-Spread a thin layer of whipped cream on the bottom.
+Cover inside of loaf pan with plastic wrap.
+Spread a thin layer of whipped cream on bottom.

 Stand up a cookie on each of the short sides of the pan.
-Stand up 3 cookies, evenly spaced on the other sides of the pan.
-Spread the cookies with whipped cream and stack then layer in the pan in three rows.
-You'll need at least 9 cookies per row, up to 11 cookies per row.
+Stand up 3 cookies, evenly spaced, on the long sides of the pan.
+Spread the cookies with whipped cream then create three rows of cookies.
+You'll need at least 9 to 11 cookies per row.